tjdraper/ee-field-limits/install.md

 4. Log in to your EE control panel and navigate to the Add-on Manager
 5. Scroll down to the “Third Party” section, locate “Field Limits” in the list and click “Install” or “Update”

-You can now either install or update Executive from the EE control panel or from the command line.

 Field Limits is now installed or updated.